programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 Thirdly, this lesson will teach you how to model the YouTube comment data with the Wordfish algorithm using Ken Benoit's [`quanteda`](https://tutorials.quanteda.io/machine-learning/Wordfish/) R package.
 This [Analysis and Visualisation section](link-to-section) demonstrates how to computationally analyze the comment data in R using Wordfish, an [unsupervised text-scaling algorithm](link-to-definition) for interpreting the primary dimensions of latent meaning within bodies of text data.

-## YouTube and Discourse Analysis
+## YouTube and Scholarly Research
 YouTube houses a wealth of culturally-relevant data that researchers and academics have begun to explore.
-While YouTube is associated with entertainment, it is often the place where significant debates, explicit and implicit, play out for wide-ranging demographics across the political spectrum.
+While YouTube has often been associated with entertainment, it is also a place where significant debates, explicit and implicit, play out between diverse demographics across the political spectrum.

 YouTube’s structure as a video-sharing platform involves each video being accompanied by extensive user comments and discussions.
 While YouTube comments often take the form of short responses to videos and replies to other comments, their content and purpose can vary widely.
 Viewed as whole texts, they can frequently showcase broader ideological leanings, including the reaction to and effect of viewing a specific video.

 Recent scholarship on YouTube's political dimensions has often explored the complicated problem of causation between viewing and changing perspectives, including qualitative sociological studies of YouTube users who have been purportedly radicalized through use of the platform.
-YouTube video comments represent a unique body of text, or a "corpus" of discourse, describing how viewers receive and perceive politically charged messages, often from moving image media.
+YouTube video comments represent a unique body of text, or a corpus, of discourse, describing how viewers receive and perceive politically charged messages, often from moving image media.

 Videos, including their titles, related metadata, and the video content itself, incite a reaction in viewers, where discussions and replies play out often for tens of thousands of comments.
 These comments often frame the future viewer's encounter with the video content, influencing subsequent viewers' thoughts, prompting some to share their interpretations in a reply or new comment even years after a video has been posted.

+Comments appended to videos can influence future viewers’ encounters, and encounters between users can be days, months, and years apart.
+This means that the dialogue in comments may be an immediate back-and-forth between individuals, but also can involve extended hiatus and reactivation of discussion between a different group of participants.

+For the purposes of this lesson, we analyze this expansive dataset for broad discursive patterns and features, exploring politically salient topics rather than the minutaie of individual interactions, but readers should consider exploring the temporal dimensions of the corpus when building upon the methodologies presented in this lesson.

 {% include figure.html filename="en-or-text-mining-youtube-comments-2.png" alt="Screenshot of YouTube website featuring video about debates over defunding the police in the United States" caption="Figure 1: Screenshot of YouTube website featuring video about debates over defunding the police in the United States" %}